qua-platform/quam-builder/quam_builder/architecture/quantum_dots/voltage_sequence/README.md

 The core components, `GateSet` and `VoltageSequence`, enable precise physical voltage control, essential for quantum dot operations and forming a basis for `VirtualGateSet`.
 This framework is specifically designed to work with channels that have **sticky mode enabled**, which is common in quantum dot experiments because any gaps in the pulse sequence maintain a steady voltage level.

-Users must ensure their QUAM configuration defines necessary base QUA operations for each channel.

 ## 2. Overview

 - `GateSet`: A `QuantumComponent` grouping physical `SingleChannel` objects.
 It manages named voltage presets (`VoltageTuningPoint` macros) and creates `VoltageSequence` instances.